| | |

 This route starts from Absolute Bikes, but you can really start it from anywhere in the Village of Oak Creek.
 It’s my preferred route because I like the warm-up on Slim Shady (which is also a fun descent on the way back) and Easy Breezy is an easier pedal than Templeton post-Hiline.

-• Mileage: 10.2 miles
+• Miles: 10.2 miles

-• Elevation gain/loss: 1,218 ft
+• Elevation Gain/loss: 1,218 ft

-• Map/GPS: TrailForks
+• Map: TrailForks

 Route directions: Village of Oak Creek > Slim Shady > Hiline > Baldwin > Easy Breezy > Templeton > Hermit > Coconino > Slim Shady